“Here's the guest room!"

 Ten days passed, then twenty, then thirty.
 Idaho and the other base ships continued to spin, the water miners worked the icy moons, the outboard workers quietly repaired the exterior of the ship here and there, and twisters flew their boats while decompas spread their nets.
 Diode continued her usual routine of disappearing only to reappear in Terra's dining room at mealtimes for a chat before she returned to the attic.

-The days passed with a mood like watering a seed after planting it or counting the moments with a bomb's timer.
-Terra felt a sense of patience within her impatience.
+The days passed with a mood somewhere between that of watering a freshly-planted seed and counting seconds with a bomb timer.
+Terra felt a sense of patience with her impatience.
 Although she looked forward to her pillar boat's return, she also wished the strange but calming sense of stability she felt with Diode could continue.

 Diode also felt that sense of patience with impatience, but her concerns were entirely different from Terra's.

 Beep, beep, beep—The moment she heard the sound of an alarm go off, as piercing as a shattering glass window, Terra's bed shook.
-The nightlight suddenly flickered and went out.
+The nightlight suddenly flickered and died.

 You hear me, Terra?
-Mask first, even if the air leak alarm is sounding, even if you hear a bang or feel air rushing in.
-Before you try to save anyone or hug any cushions, put the mask on first.
+Mask first, even if the air leak alarm is blaring, and even if you hear banging or feel air rushing in.
+Put your mask on before you try to save anyone or hug any cushions.
 If there really is an airtightness breach, that's when you run to the rescue ball or go to a printer pod.

-As she remembered her father teaching her as a kid, she put on an oxygen mask that covered her whole head and turned on her minicell to light her surroundings with her palm.
-Around the room: a soft, dark green curtain, a cheerful portrait of her parents, a quiet row of figurines on the knick-knack shelf.
+As she remembered her father teaching her as a kid, she put on an oxygen mask that wrapped around her head and used the minicell to light the surroundings with her palm.
+She scanned the room.
+Soft, dark green curtains.
+Cheerful portrait of her parents.
+A quiet row of figurines on the curio shelf.
 Apatosaurus, morpho butterfly, cat, and gulguiuli (the red ones from planet Coubingar, not the three-legged kind from Mock).
-Nothing looked out of place for the moment.
+Nothing looked out of place at the moment.

-However, except for a meteorite coming in from space at extremely high speed, there wasn't an emergency situation that would trigger the air leak alarm in the residential district, near Idaho's innermost section.
+However, besides an extremely high-speed meteorite coming in from space, there shouldn't have been an emergency situation capable of triggering an air leak alarm in a residential district near Idaho's innermost section.
 Besides, the alarm that had just gone off sounded different.
 Terra kicked herself for not noticing it was something else.

-"Die-san!
+Terra shouted into her minicell, “Die-san!
 I just heard something.
 Are you okay?!"
-Terra shouted through her minicell.
-She felt vaguely apprehensive, thinking of what to do if she didn't get a response.
-One came unexpectedly quick.
+She felt vaguely apprehensive as she thought about what to do if she didn't get a response.
+It came unexpectedly quick, and was a bizarre one at that.

 “Terra-san, please run!
 Get to Clan Security!"